tapyu/to-rm-courses/numerical-methods/README.md

   - Cubic spline

-#### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing or other books)
+#### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing, chapter 14 on Chapra, or other on books)

 Statistical technique to model the relationships between a dependent variable (often called the 'outcome' or 'response' variable, or a 'label' in machine learning parlance) and one or more independent variables (often called 'predictors', 'covariates', 'explanatory variables' or 'features').
 The most common form of regression analysis is linear regression, in which one finds the line (or a more complex linear combination) that most closely fits the data according to a specific mathematical criterion.

-Regression is a transversal topic, used in several areas, from Statistics to Signal Procesisng, and therefore it is not exposed here.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/b/be/Normdist_regression.png" width="400">
 </p>

+Regression is a transversal topic, used in several areas, from Statistics to Signal Procesisng, and therefore it is not exposed here.

 #### [Approximation][39] (see Dahlquist, chapter 4)